genomicsengland/panelapp/docker/dev/README.md

 Changes to the code are immediately reflected into the running containers.

 `setup.py`, `setup.cfg`, `MANIFEST.in` and `VERSION` are copied into the container at build-time.
-Any change to these files requires rebuilding the container and restarting the cluster.
+Any change to these files (e.g. **any changes to a dependency version**) requires rebuilding the container and restarting the cluster.

 To run tests: